gitshivanii/funnelhq-backend/README.md

   db.create_all()
 ```

-Now you can directly test APIs from postman or from Thaunder Client
+Now you can directly test APIs from postman or from Thunder Client

 Thank you!